Konstantinos Karamanlis: Greek republic referendum

-Influenced by Gaullist principles, Karamanlis founded the conservative party of New Democracy and in 1974 elections achieved a record 54.37% victory (the greatest electoral victory in modern Greek history), obtained a massive parliamentary majority and he was elected Prime Minister.
+Influenced by Gaullist principles, Karamanlis founded the conservative party of New Democracy and in the 1974 elections achieved a record 54.4% victory (the greatest electoral victory in modern Greek history), obtained a massive parliamentary majority and he was elected prime minister.

 The elections were soon followed by the 1974 plebiscite on the abolition of the monarchy and the establishment of a Hellenic Republic, the televised 1975 trials (Greek Junta Trials) of the former dictators (who received death sentences for high treason and mutiny that were later commuted to life incarceration) and the writing of the new Constitution.

-In 1977, New Democracy again won the elections, and Karamanlis continued to serve as Prime Minister until 1980.
+In 1977, New Democracy again won the elections, and Karamanlis continued to serve as prime minister until 1980.
 The external policy of his governments, for the first time since the war, favoured a multi-polar approach between US, Soviet Union and the Third World; a policy continued also by his successor Andreas Papandreou.

 Under Karamanlis's premiership, his government also undertook numerous nationalizations in several sectors, including banking and transportation.
 Karamanlis's policies of economic statism, which fostered a large state-run sector, have been described by many as socialmania.

 First and second Presidency

 Accession of Greece to the European Communities

 Following his signing of the Accession Treaty with the European Economic Community (now the European Union) in 1979, Karamanlis relinquished the Premiership and was elected President of the Republic in 1980 by the Parliament, and in 1981 he oversaw Greece's formal entry into the European Economic Community as its tenth member.
-He served until 1985 then resigned and was succeeded by Christos Sartzetakis.
-It is famous his phrase during the 1989 political crisis and the political polarisation of the era: "Hellas has been transformed to an endless bedlam."
+He served until 1985, then resigned and was succeeded by Christos Sartzetakis by the dubious processes of Andreas Papandreou, which caused a constitutional crisis.
+His phrase became famous during the 1989 political crisis to characterize the state of affairs at the end of the second term of Papandreou: "Hellas has been transformed to an endless bedlam."

-In 1990 he was re-elected President by a conservative parliamentary majority (under the conservative government of then Prime Minister Konstantinos Mitsotakis) and served until 1995, when he was succeeded by Kostis Stephanopoulos.
+In 1990, he was re-elected President by a conservative parliamentary majority (under the conservative government of then Prime Minister Konstantinos Mitsotakis) and served until 1995, when he was succeeded by Kostis Stephanopoulos.

 Later life

-Karamanlis retired in 1995, at the age of 88, having won 5 parliamentary elections, and having spent 14 years as Prime Minister, 10 years as President of the Republic, and a total of more than sixty years in active politics.
+Karamanlis retired in 1995, at the age of 88, having won 5 parliamentary elections, and having spent 14 years as prime minister, 10 years as President of the Republic, and a total of more than sixty years in active politics.
 For his long service to democracy and as a pioneer of European integration from the earliest stages of the European Union, Karamanlis was awarded one of the most prestigious European prizes, the Karlspreis, in 1978.
 He bequeathed his archives to the Konstantinos Karamanlis Foundation, a conservative think tank he had founded and endowed.

 Karamanlis died after a short illness in 1998, at the age of 91.

-Karamanlis married Amalia Megapanou in 1951, the niece of Panagiotis Kanellopoulos, a prominent politician.
+Karamanlis married Amalia Megapanou Kanellopoulou (1929–2020) in 1951, the niece of Panagiotis Kanellopoulos, a prominent politician.
 They divorced in 1972 in Paris, without ever having children.
 Karamanlis remained childless all his life.